-(a) Strategic Objectives of the World Heritage Committee
+a) Strategic Objectives of the World Heritage Committee:

-As indicated above (in paragraph 2), the Committee adopted the Strategic Objectives,4 also known as the "4 Cs", which are: credibility, conservation, capacity-building and communication.
+As indicated above (in paragraph 2), the Committee adopted the Strategic Objectives3, also known as the "4 C's", which are: credibility, conservation, capacity-building and communication.

-The Committee, at its sixth extraordinary session, adopted a revised budget structure for the World Heritage Fund, structured to reflect these Strategic Objectives.5
+The Committee, at its 6th extraordinary session, adopted a revised budget structure for the World Heritage Fund, structured to reflect these Strategic Objectives4.

-(b) Revision of the Operational Guidelines
+b) Revision of the Operational Guidelines:

-A second meeting of the drafting group on the revision of the Operational Guidelines was held in March 2002 and produced a third draft annotated revision.
-This text was then discussed by the Committee at its sixth extraordinary session (March 2003).
-A revised user-friendly Operational Guidelines will be adopted by the Committee at its twenty-seventh session (June-July 2003).6
+A second meeting of the Drafting Group on the revision of the Operational Guidelines was held in March 2002 and produced a 3rd Draft Annotated Revision.
+This text was then discussed by the Committee at its 6th extraordinary session (March 2003).
+A revised user-friendly Operational Guidelines will be adopted by the Committee, at its 27th session (June-July 2003)5.

-(c) Changes to the working methods of the Committee
+c) Changes to the working methods of the Committee:

 To improve its working methods the Committee revised its Rules of Procedure.
-A new reporting method was also adopted to give greater prominence to the decisions taken by the Committee and to facilitate the follow-up of these decisions by States Parties, advisory bodies and the Secretariat.7
+A new reporting method was also adopted to give greater prominence to the decisions taken by the Committee and to the facilitate the follow-up of these decisions by States Parties, Advisory Bodies and the Secretariat6.